You need the following to build for Android:

 Create Virtual Device.
 Download the Pixel 2 x86 image (or any other compatible one).
 Next, select Pie (API 28) (29 is broken as of writing).
 In

 Emulated Performance and select Cold boot as the other options tend to hang and the only option then is to reset the image to factory defaults.

 Before debugging it should be ensured that you have a emulator setup or a device connected.
-There should only be every one device or emulator.
-Otherwise debugging is going to fail because its unkown which target to use.
+There should only be one device or emulator.
+Otherwise debugging is going to fail because it's unknown which target to use.

 $ adb devices List of devices attached ce11171b5298cc120c device